lucidrains/parti-pytorch/README.md

 - [ ] training code for parti
 - [ ] inference caching
 - [ ] automatic filtering with Coca https://github.com/lucidrains/CoCa-pytorch
+- [ ] bring in the super-resoluting convolutional net mentioned in the paper, with training code

 ## Citations